Who put Bella in the wych elm?: Theories

 Another theory comes from an MI5 declassified file about Josef Jakobs – the last man to be put to death in the Tower of London, on 15 August 1941.
 An Abwehr agent, he parachuted into Cambridgeshire in 1941 but broke his ankle when landing and was soon arrested by the Home Guard.
 On his person was found a photo purportedly of his lover, a German cabaret singer and actress named Clara Bauerle.
 Jakobs said that she was being trained as a spy and that, had he made contact, she might have been sent over to England after him.
 However, there is no evidence that Clara Bauerle was parachuted into England, and several witnesses describe that Clara Bauerle was around 6 feet tall, while Bella was 5 feet.
 In September 2016, it was determined that Clara Bauerle had died in Berlin on 16 December 1942.

-In 1945, Margaret Murray, an anthropologist and archaeologist at University College, London, proposed a more radical theory—witchcraft—because she believed that the severing of one hand was consistent with a ritual called the Hand of Glory after the victim had been killed by Romani people during an occult ritual.
+In 1945, Margaret Murray, an anthropologist and archaeologist at University College, London, proposed a more radical theory, witchcraft.
+She theorised, based on the severing of one hand, that the victim had been murdered in an occult ritual to create a "Hand of Glory".
 Her ideas excited the local press and led investigators to consider another seemingly ritualistic killing of a man, Charles Walton, in nearby Lower Quinton.

 In 1953, another theory surfaced, namely that the victim was a Dutchwoman named Clarabella Dronkers, and she had been killed by a German spy ring consisting of a British officer, a Dutchman and a music hall artist, for "knowing too much".
 Available records and evidence were unable to support the story.